CENsBonn/fMRI/_sources/why-how.md

   name: python3
 ---

-# Why study neural mechanisms, and if we want to, how can we do that?

 ## Why study neural mechanisms?

 Studying neural mechanisms is a complicated process, so we should know why we would want to do that and what the outcome could be useful for.

 ### Curiosity!